Mian Bashir Ahmed: Political career

 While on a pilgrimage to his ancestral (Sufi) saint's mausoleum in Hazara, Pakistan during the period of General Zia-ul-Haq, he was followed by a large group of people, Pakistani officials.
 In the wake of his influence in world, high security protocol was given and the Pakistani army was deployed.
 He was not allowed to go to his mausoleum due to security concerns and this was his reason for quitting politics.

 He had been elected four times to the State Legislative Assembly of Jammu and Kashmir.
 He was closely associated with Sheikh Mohammad Abdullah, Mir Qasim and Bakshi Ghulam Mohammad, he was a minister in their cabinets.
 He had been closely associated with various top leaders in India including Mrs. Indira Gandhi, Rajiv Gandhi, Sheikh Mohammad Abdullah and Bakshi Ghulam Mohammad.

 Mian Bashir Ahmed represented Kashmir issue in the United Nations to argue for peace.
 He had headed many delegations to international forums.

 Indo-Pakistan Wars

 During the 1965 and 1971 Indo-Pakistan Wars he worked for peace and prosperity of the State and helped rehabilitate people in the tribal and border belts of Jammu and Kashmir.
 During the course of the ongoing insurgency since 1989 he worked to eradicate misconceptions between various communities.

 Awards

+Baba Ji receiving Padma Bhushan from the President of India.

 He was awarded the Padma Bhushan (the third highest civilian award), by the government of India on 26 January 2008 for his contribution to the society.

 Death

-He died on 14th August, 2021 (Babanagri Wangat) at the age of 95.
+He died on 14 August 2021 (Babanagri Wangat) at the age of 98.

 Poetic works

-Mian Bashir Larvi is best known for:
+Mian Bashir Larvi(RA) is best known for: